Fieldwork: Getting It Right

 That’s a wrap!
 (It seems like we’ve finally fixed that pesky broken record.)
 Thank you so much for taking time out of your day to get familiar with our supervised fieldwork requirements.
 Before you go, we’d like to share a few important resources to help you get the most out of this blog.

 Because BACB requirements are flexible and occasionally change, please visit the BACB website, the Recent and Upcoming Changes to BACB Requirements web page, and the BACB Newsletter frequently.
 For more information and helpful fieldwork resources, including a full glossary of terms and a fieldwork tip sheet, check out the Supervised Fieldwork section of the BCBA or BCaBA Handbook.
+Before you apply for BCBA certification, check out the BCBA Application Self-Assessment Tool to help you identify next steps in your journey.

 Documenting Fieldwork: Helpful Answers to Your FAQs